shivam9318/smallcase-project/README.md

-This Application is Divided into 2 Components:
+This Application is Divided into 2 Components:  Terraform and Application
-1. terraform
-2. application

 1. **Terraform.**